WavyWalk/simpler-embedded-jetty/README.md

 # Waht's it
 An embedded server for dev purposes to use with simpler framework
 # how to install
-it's not on the repo engines, so just clone it in your project PARENT folder. in your project's settings.graddle add:
 ```kotlin
 //build.gradle
 repositories {